-A second later pulse (171 Ma) consisting of black silica, is rich in base metal and silver sulphides and hosts high-grade mineralization, mainly in the Escondida-Zoe vein system.
-These high-grade veins consist of banded veins with white quartz, fine-grained black silica, and coarse sulphides including pyrite, pale-coloured sphalerite, galena, and acanthite as well as local electrum.
-The black silica is characterized by highly anomalous molybdenum.
+A second later pulse (171 Ma) consisting of black silica, is rich in base metal and silver sulphides and hosts high-grade gold mineralization, mainly in the Escondida-Zoe vein system.
+These high-grade veins and stockworks consist of banded veins with white quartz, fine-grained black silica, and coarse sulphides including pyrite, palecoloured sphalerite, galena, and acanthite as well as local electrum.
+The black silica is also characterized by anomalously high molybdenum content.
 Veining at Cerro Moro is complex and widespread.
 Veining varies from simple single veins to complex vein systems.
 Veins are typically steeply dipping to sub-vertical.
 Outcropping veins locally reach widths up to 4 m, whilst associated zones of quartz stringers and stockwork may reach widths in the order of 10 to 15 m.
 The strike length of individual veins is variable and ranges generally between 200 metres and 1 kilometre.
 Alteration has been identified by Terraspec using spectrometry and is typical of the low-sulphidation model, with broad haloes of white mica and less common kaolinite alteration around the mineralized veins.

 Structural controls on veining at Cerro Moro vary with the age of the veins.
-The oldest veins at Cerro Moro strike north to northeast and mineralization is preferentially hosted in northeast-striking segments, especially in areas close to intersections with northwest or east-west structures, suggesting possible reactivation with emplacement of younger mineralization.
-A second episode of white quartz-adularia veining was emplaced along northwest-striking structures.
+The oldest veins at Cerro Moro trend north to northeast and mineralization is preferentially hosted in northeast-trending segments, especially in areas close to intersections with northwest or east-west structures, suggesting possible reactivation with emplacement of younger mineralization.
+A second episode of white quartz-adularia veining was emplaced along northwest-trending structures.
 These veins are widespread in the main mine area and host lower-grade but significant mineralization in the Gabriela and Esperanza-Nini areas.
 The mineralization in these veins extends to relatively shallow depths below the current surface and probably represent the roots of deeply eroded veins.
-The third high-grade episode of sulphide-rich mineralization is also hosted along northwest-striking faults.
+The third high-grade episode of sulphide-rich mineralization is also hosted along northwest-trending faults.
 The main Escondida fault is a large displacement south side-down fault.
 Mineralization is localized around east-west trending segments as well as in small east-west splays off the main structure.
-These observations, along with the stratigraphic displacement observed above, suggest a strong sinistral-normal oblique movement vector that controls mineralization.
+These observations, along with the stratigraphic displacement observed above, suggest a strong sinistral-normal oblique movement vector that controls this part of the mineralization.